-Attention: Do not open your server or attempt any repair before reading and understanding "Safety information" on page iii and "Guidelines" on page 51.
+Attention: Do not open your server or attempt any repair before reading and understanding "Safety information" on page iii and "Guidelines" on page 59.

-Your server supports up to six system fans.
-This design helps you to avoid significant cooling problems when a system fan fails.
+Your server supports up to eight hot-swap system fans.
+This design helps you to avoid significant cooling problems when a system fan fails and you can replace a hot-swap system fan without turning off the server.